Search the Health Library

 This FAQ concerns itself with the explanation of pathologic terms in breast biopsies.
-Occasionally, breast biopsies done for carcinoma are accompanied by a single lymph node, designated as a “sentinel lymph node”.
 Information regarding breast cancer lymph nodes, including rationale for “sentinel lymph node” biopsy, can be found at the following websites:

 13. What does it mean if my report mentions special studies such as high molecular weight cytokeratin (HMWCK), CK903, CK5/6, p63, muscle specific actin, smooth muscle myosin heavy chain, calponin, or keratin?

 These are special tests that the pathologist sometimes uses to help make the diagnosis of invasive breast cancer or to identify metastatic cancer in lymph nodes.
-Not all cases need these tests.
+Not everyone needs these tests.
 Whether your report does or does not mention these tests has no bearing on the accuracy of your diagnosis.

 14. What does it mean if my report also has any of the following terms: “usual duct hyperplasia”, “adenosis”, “sclerosing adenosis”, “radial scar”, “complex sclerosing lesion”, “papillomatosis”, “papilloma”, “apocrine metaplasia”, “cysts”, “columnar cell change”, “collagenous spherulosis”, “duct ectasia”, “fibrocystic changes”, “flat epithelial atypia”, or “columnar cell change with prominent apical snouts and secretions (CAPSS)”?